Year of entry 2024

 This pre-sessional course is designed with a progression route to your degree programme and you’ll learn academic English in the context of your subject area.
 To find out more, read Language for Arts and Humanities (6 weeks) and Language for Social Science and Arts: Arts and Humanities (10 weeks).

 We also offer online pre-sessionals alongside our on-campus pre-sessionals.
 Find out more about our six week online pre-sessional.

 You can also study pre-sessionals for longer periods – read about our postgraduate pre-sessional English courses.

 We will consider applications from 1 October – 1 September.

 However, we recommend you apply as early as possible, especially if you are planning to apply for external funding.
-You will usually be expected to have an offer of a place on a programme before you apply for funding.
+You will usually be expected to have an offer of a place on a course before you apply for funding.
 You may also need to leave time to make arrangements such as visa applications or relocating to Leeds.

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.